 Understanding Your IP Rights

-Understanding your IP rights and implementing IP Protection strategies begins with identifying the primary IP outcome to be developed from the project.
+Understanding your IP rights begins with identifying the primary IP outcome to be developed from the project.
 Remaining assessments are focused on clarifying the rights to ownership, to use and to commercialise the IP.
 These rights may be affected by agreements that existed from past research programs.
 It is important for any research team or R&D manager to understand all current and past arrangements that may affect the rights to use and commercialise IP developed from a project.
 To achieve this there is a clear need to have a central IP management system/database and IP Register.

 Information provided in the Project IP Register enables areas of concern to be identified that need to be discussed with Research Providers.
 Any third party agreements should be reviewed in order to complete an IP risk assessment.